 That said, sacrificing point value by redeeming for a statement credit may be your only option if you want to use rewards to book travel on third-party sites.
 However, as mentioned already, your best option if redeeming for travel is by and far transferring points to participating hotels or airlines through Amex Travel – some of which grow your points’ cent value.

-Finally, using points for shopping is arguably the worst use of Membership Rewards.
-While you may be able to get gift cards at a reasonable 1 cent per point value, redeeming points for merchandise gives you a value of just 0.5 cents per point, even lower than the value you would get shopping with points at Amazon.
+Using points for shopping is also one of the worst ways to use Membership Rewards.
+While you may be able to get gift cards at a reasonable 1 cent per point, redeeming points for merchandise gives you a value of just 0.5 cents per point, even lower than the value you would get shopping with points at Amazon.
 We strongly advise against using points this way.

 How does the Amex Gold card compare to other rewards cards?

-While the Amex Gold card offers one of the best rewards rates on both restaurant and U.S. supermarket purchases, its high annual fee can limit its earnings.
-Plus, while it comes with a few valuable credits, its dining credit has a limited scope, potentially decreasing the overall value you can get from the card’s extras.
+While the Amex Gold card offers one of the best rewards rates on both restaurant and U.S. supermarket purchases, its high annual fee can make it difficult to recoup the card’s value with rewards earnings.
+Plus, while it comes with a few valuable credits, its dining credit has some restrictive requirements that could make it harder to maximize.

 To get a sense of where the Amex Gold stands in today’s marketplace, our team of credit card experts researched hundreds of credit cards to rank the Amex Gold based on factors like its rewards rate, welcome bonus, annual fee and more.
-The card fared quite well, especially in its rewards rate, welcome bonus and annual bonus (based on the value of its numerous perks).
+The card fared quite well because of its rewards rate, welcome bonus and annual bonus (based on the value of its numerous perks).
 It does charge a higher annual fee than the average rewards card, however.